 - Bespoke technology solutions from industry leading partners or built for the purposes of automation that close the gaps between checkpoints and/or eliminate redundant tasks.

-- Macro level visibility with downstream AR feedback loops that provides analytics across financial checkpoints and accountability at all levels.
+- Macro level visibility with downstream A/R feedback loops that provides analytics across financial checkpoints and accountability at all levels.

 A proper IFC strategy will take advantage of multiple technology approaches, including automation, real-time eligibility, and automation and will be tailored to the organization’s specific needs.
 The key is to work with industry leaders who have mastered the complex authorization process and can deliver an approach that streamlines rather than creates bottlenecks and ensures a smooth patient experience while allowing the organization to collect the appropriate level of net revenue.

-For a deeper dive into IFC, download our webinar: Integrated Financial Clearance and Patient Access Processes to Improve Revenue
+For a deeper dive into IFC, download our webinar: Integrated Financial Clearance and Patient Access Processes to Improve Revenue to explore how IFC and patient access alignment drive revenue protection.

 AGS Health